 Line 4a.
+Foreign Tax Credit

-Foreign tax credit.-A foreign corporation engaged in a U.S. trade or business during the tax year can take a credit for income, war profits, and excess profits taxes paid, accrued, or deemed paid to any foreign country or U.S. possession with respect to income effectively connected with the conduct of a trade or business in the United States.
+A foreign corporation engaged in a U.S. trade or business during the tax year can take a credit for income, war profits, and excess profits taxes paid, accrued, or deemed paid to any foreign country or U.S. possession for income effectively connected with the conduct of a trade or business in the United States.
 See section 906 and Form 1118, Foreign Tax Credit-Corporations, for additional information.